 Most workers who are injured on the job are able to pursue a workers’ comp settlement.
-Michigan closes a worker’s rights to additional benefits once a workers' compensation claim is settled, with a few exceptions.
+In Michigan a worker’s rights to additional benefits is closed once a workers' comp claim is settled.
+This is with a few exceptions.

-If the worker has injuries that require ongoing medical treatment, the insurance company will occasionally continue to pay for that treatment.
+If the injured worker needs ongoing medical treatment, the insurance company will usually continue to pay.
 Usually, however, a claim will result in either a lump sum or structured settlement.

-Lump sum settlements: When a lump sum settlement is reached, it means that the insurance company will make a single payment that resolves the entire workers' comp claim.
-Sometimes, the insurer will make a voluntary payment, which means that it will pay the worker a certain amount of payments, but the worker could still demand additional benefits in the future.
+Once a settlement is reached, the insurance company makes a single lump sum payment to cover the claim.
+Sometimes, the insurer will make a voluntary payment.
+This means that it will pay the worker a certain amount of payments.
+The worker could still demand additional benefits in the future with voluntary payments.

-To close workers’ compensation settlements in Michigan, any settlement needs to be heard before the Michigan Workers’ Compensation Agency.
+To close a workers’ comp settlement in Michigan it would need to be heard before the Michigan WCA.

 Workers’ compensation statute of limitations in Michigan

-An injured worker must give notice to the employer within 90 days of the injury, either verbally or in writing.
-It’s then the worker’s responsibility to file a claim within the workers’ compensation statute of limitations.
+An injured worker must give notice to the employer within 90 days of the injury.
+This can be either verbally or in writing.
+It’s then the worker’s responsibility to file a claim within the statute of limitations.
 State law requires that a claim is made within two years of the date of injury.

 Industries we specialize in: